infragilis/hci/README.md

 # Steps to run the ping test:

 1.)
 Ensure you are connected into the network where the hardware is.
-You will need two NICs on your laptop, one connected to the 1G (management) network and one connected to the 10G (storage) network.
+You will need to be connected to the 10G (storage) network.
 2.)
 Run 'ansible-playbook hcipingtest.yml'
 3.)
 Press 'ctrl+p' then 'ctrl+q' to detach from the container and leave it running 4.)
 Find the container ID by typing 'docker ps'.
 You will see output like this: